icservis/majordomo/README.md

 2. `pip3 install -r requirements.txt`
 3. edit the `config.yaml` to set up mqtt (See below)
 3. run `nohup python3 /home/pi/Development/majordomo/mqtt_gate/main.py &`
-5. Optionaly, add start script: copy and enable `majordomo.service` for `systemctl` daemon
+5. Optionaly, add start script: copy and enable `majordomo.service` for `systemd ` daemon via `Systemctl` command.

 ## MQTT setup
 I won't try to butcher an mqtt setup guide but will instead link you to some other resources: